Spyro: A Hero's Tail

 Spyro: A Hero's Tail is the fifth main-line entry in the Spyro franchise, and Spyro is yet again tasked with saving the world.

 Throughout the game you can take control of other beloved characters, such as Hunter, Sgt.
 Byrd and Sparx.
-Blink is there too.
+Blink, a newcomer to the series, is there too.

 | Unused Maps|

 A surprising amount of testing environments and unfinished maps.